Find code changes and other history with CodeLens

 Note

 If the indicator shows 0 references, you don't have any references from your C# or Visual Basic code.
-However, there might be references in other items such as .xaml and .aspx files.
+However, there might be references in other project items such as .xaml and .aspx files.

 To open the file that contains the reference, double-click the reference.